Benchmarking near-term quantum devices with the Variational Quantum Eigensolver and the Lipkin-Meshkov-Glick model: Introduction

+Problems with implementing VQE include overcoming noisy devices, barren plateaus in the phase space and the choice of a suitable ansatz~\cite{cerezo2020variational}.
+This paper concerns itself, however, with providing a way to benchmark an individual quantum machine's performance using exactly-solvable models and VQE.
+This is done by providing both an exactly-solvable model and a suitable ansatz-preparation circuit for all relevant cases of the model.
+Further, we discuss ways to obtain the ansatz parameters $\Theta_M$ which will prepare given LMG eigenstates and give examples of this.

-In the case of an exactly-solvable Hamiltonian we can find the eigenvalues and eigenstates analytically and therefore these models are useful as benchmarks for VQE.
+In the case of an exactly-solvable Hamiltonian we can find the eigenvalues and eigenstates analytically and therefore these models are useful as benchmarks for VQE because we can compare VQE outputs to exact calculations.
 This requires the construction of a circuit that prepares the exact eigenstates.
 In the present paper we investigate the Lipkin-Meshkov-Glick (LMG) model which describes two nuclear shells~\cite{LIPKIN1965188,pan1999analytical,ORTIZ2005421,LermaH.:2013cla,cervia2020exactly}.
-The Bethe ansatz suggests a circuit structure valid for any number of qubits.
-Construction of one of these circuits for the LMG model is the topic of the present paper.
+The Bethe ansatz suggests a circuit structure valid for any number of qubits; constructing these circuits is the main topic of the present paper.

 Previous work discussed quantum simulation of exactly-solvable Hamiltonians such as the LMG for applications such as benchmarking or as a testbed for exotic matter detection~\cite{cerezo2020variational,dallairedemers2020application,pleff,plgates}.
 In particular, the Bethe ansatz has been considered to design state preparation circuits of polynomial depth for correlated fermionic states and the $XXZ$ spin chain~\cite{vandyke2021preparing,pldepth}.
+Exact models have also been theoretically explored for non-variational quantum simulation~\cite{Cervera_Lierta_2018,Verstraete_2009,Schmoll_2017}.

 In Section~\ref{lmgsec} we introduce the LMG model and explore its underlying Gaudin algebra structure.
 In Section~\ref{secego} we apply that structure to construct circuits that prepare LMG eigenstates.
 In Section~\ref{exsec} we provide specific examples of how to connect the exact eigenstates to our proposed circuits for low numbers of particles.
 We discuss our findings in Section~\ref{discsec}.